All Mercy services have reopened! See how we’re keeping you safe and use our interactive COVID-19 screening tool.

 Your doctor will use the imaging equipment to take pictures of your cancer before and during each treatment session.
 He or she will compare the new pictures to the original scans taken before you began radiation therapy.

-All types of radiation therapy kill cancer cells.
-But IGRT offers several advantages.
-These include:
+All types of radiation therapy kill cancer cells, however IGRT offers several advantages.
+The benefits of IGRT include: